Ron Middleton (American football): Coaching career

 After retiring from playing in 1995, Middleton enrolled in a course to prep for the LSAT but quickly decided he was more interested in being involved in football.
 His friends convinced him to try coaching.
 He joined Troy University in Troy, Alabama, as the tight ends coach in 1997 and expanded his focus to include offensive tackles.
 He was also assistant special teams coach.
 After two seasons, he joined Ole Miss as tight ends coach.
 By the end of his five season run, he was also running backs coach and special teams coordinator and had coached players including Jonathan Nichols.
 He was added to the Tampa Bay Buccaneers coaching staff in 2003 as part of the Bill Walsh Diversity Coaching Fellowship Program, then joined the team full-time in 2004 under Coach Jon Gruden.
 Gruden chose him to attend the NFL's Coaches Career Development Symposium in 2006.

 Middleton spent the 2007 season at University of Alabama before accepting a position under David Cutcliffe at Duke University.
 At Duke, he coached Ross Martin, Will Monday, and Cooper Helfet.
 After 5 years there, Middleton accepted a tight ends and assistant special teams coach position for the Jacksonville Jaguars.
 During his 8-year tenure, he worked under coaches Gus Bradley and Doug Marrone and coached players such as Marcedes Lewis, James O'Shaughnessy, and Clay Harbor.
 Marrone and his coaching staff were let go after the 2020 season.
 He then joined Robert Saleh's New York Jets staff.
 In Week 16 of the 2021 season, Middleton served as the acting Head Coach after Saleh tested positive for COVID-19.
 The Jets won over the Jacksonville Jaguars 26–21 on December 26.
 In New York, Middleton has worked with young players including Jeremy Ruckert, Tyler Conklin, C. J. Uzomah, and Ryan Griffin.

 Middleton was the head coach at the 2022 Senior Bowl for the National Team, which included players such as Jesse Luketa, Boye Mafe, Perrion Winfrey, J. T. Woods, Rachaad White, and Abram Smith, when the Jets were chosen to be one of the coaching staffs for the game.
 They beat opposing coach Duce Staley's team 20–10.
 In May 2024, Middleton and Shawn Jefferson were invited to attend the NFL's coaching accelerator program at the league's spring meetings, which allowed them to meet with team owners.

 On January 29, 2025, Middleton and the Jets parted ways.

+On February 13, 2026, the Miami Dolphins hired Middleton as their tight ends coach under new head coach Jeff Hafley.